temporalio/samples-java/src/main/java/io/temporal/samples/dsl/README.md

 Since this is just a sample, this sample provides only partial implementation of the entire Serverless Workflow DSL features.

-The sample following DSL workflows, `customerapplication/workflow.yml`, `bankingtransactions/workflow.yml`, `customerapproval/applicantworkflow.yml`,
+This sample runs the following DSL workflows, `customerapplication/workflow.yml`, `bankingtransactions/workflow.yml`, `customerapproval/applicantworkflow.yml`, `customerapproval/approvalworkflow.yml`, `bankingtransactionssubflow/parentworkflow.json`,
-`customerapproval/approvalworkflow.yml`, `bankingtransactionssubflow/parentworkflow.json`,
 `bankingtransactionssubflow/childworkflow.yml`.